Accurate and Efficient Cardiac Digital Twin from surface ECGs: Insights into Identifiability of Ventricular Conduction System: Results

 \subsection{Identifiability under physiological constraints}

 Unrestricted optimization with permissible \glspl{pmj} locations over the entire ventricular domain led to significant errors in the reconstruction of the ventricular activation sequence $\tau$, and to non-physiological activation sequences.
-We investigated therefore whether imposing constraints based on physiological \emph{a priori} knowledge, as described in \secref{sec:constraints}, can be effective in reducing the reconstruction error and enhancing identifiability
+We investigated therefore whether imposing constraints based on physiological \emph{a priori} knowledge, as described in Sec.~\ref{sec:constraints}, can be effective in reducing the reconstruction error and enhancing identifiability

-In \figref{fig:results_mean_std}, the model that is closest to the mean $\taumean$ (top) and variability models $\taustd$ (bottom), are shown for both the 12-lead and 128-electrode \gls{bspm} in the restricted and unrestricted settings.
+\revaat{In Fig.~\ref{fig:results_mean_std}, the model closest to the mean $\taumean$ (top) and variability models $\taustd$ (bottom) are shown.
+We show the 12-lead and 128-electrode \gls{bspm} both in the restricted and unrestricted settings}.
 With restrictions, the average error in endocardial activation improved relative to the \gls{gt}, particularly in the \gls{rv} inferior wall.
-Non-physiological early activation in the basal and epicardial regions as seen in \figref{fig:ill_posed_heart} is partially mitigated when restrictions are enforced, and more consistent with \gls{gt}, resulting in a more physiological transmural activation pattern and a later activation of basal regions.
+Non-physiological early activation in the basal and epicardial regions as seen in Fig.~\ref{fig:ill_posed_heart} is partially mitigated when restrictions are enforced, and more consistent with \gls{gt}, resulting in a more physiological transmural activation pattern and a later activation of basal regions.